junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 Dean follows his gaze and moans.
 The clock is pointing at six.
 They're losing daylight fast.

 "Guys, we don't have much time left for today."
-Bobby warns them, wheeling himself into the corner of the room, looking as if to get prepared for the coming sudden sleep.
+Bobby warns them, wheeling himself to the corner of the room, looking as if to get prepared for the coming sudden sleep.

-"Don't tell me you're in this sleep curse too now."
-Dean stares at Castiel.
+"You gotta be kidding me.
+Don't tell me you're in this sleep curse too now."
+Dean stares at Castiel, unbelievably.

-The angel returns the stare, "We'll see shortly."
+The angel returns the stare with a straight face, "We'll see shortly."

 <br>